Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-Mermaid Beach-Broadbeach has an exceptionally high national income level according to latest ATO data aggregated by AreaSearch for financial year 2022.
-The median income among taxpayers is $55,702 and the average income stands at $134,368.
-These figures compare to Rest of Qld's median income of $50,780 and average income of $64,844 respectively.
-Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates as of September 2025 would be approximately $63,495 for median income and $153,166 for average income.
-Census data reveals personal income ranks at the 74th percentile with a weekly income of $950, while household income sits at the 44th percentile.
-Income brackets indicate that 33.2% of individuals in Mermaid Beach-Broadbeach earn between $1,500 and $2,999, consistent with broader trends across the metropolitan region showing 31.7% in the same category.
-Housing affordability pressures are severe, with only 81.1% of income remaining after housing costs, ranking at the 41st percentile.
+The Mermaid Beach - Broadbeach SA2 had an exceptionally high national income level according to latest ATO data aggregated by AreaSearch for financial year 2022.
+The median income among taxpayers was $55,702 and the average income stood at $134,368, compared to figures for Rest of Qld's of $50,780 and $64,844 respectively.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates would be approximately $63,495 (median) and $153,166 (average) as of September 2025.
+Census data reveals personal income ranks at the 73rd percentile ($950 weekly), while household income sits at the 41st percentile.
+Income brackets indicate the $1,500 - 2,999 earnings band captures 33.2% of the community (5,615 individuals).
+Housing affordability pressures are severe, with only 81.1% of income remaining, ranking at the 41st percentile.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income